slchangtw/thesis_jacobs/README.md

 | Epochs         | 10 or 15 |
 | Learning rate  | 0.02     |

-# Model Results
+## Model Results

 The training dataset was firstly split into two parts, 95% and 5%, and the smaller part was used as the validation set.
-The following plots show the training and validation performance of the 10 models (1st row: model 1-4, 2nd row: 5-8, 3rd row: 9-10).
+The following plots show the training and validation performance of the 10 models.
 The training and validation accuracy in most models plateaued after the 4th epoch and even started to drop after the 6th epoch.

 <img src="data/output/acc_model_1.png" alt="drawing" width="200"/>
 <img src="data/output/acc_model_2.png" alt="drawing" width="200"/>